johnpeart/johnpeart.github.io/src/blogpost/2023-12-28-2023-goals-in-review.md

 ### 3. Write more

-It's a recurring goal for me to write at least a blogpost a month.
+It's a recurring goal for me to write at least a blog post a month.
 This year I've written 10 of them, including this one; just shy of the target of 12.

 ### 4. Close my activity rings